danielboots/fytletic/README.md

 * Card: Gym created on date displays in date format.
 * Card: Button takes user to correct gym listing
 * Card: verification logic displays blue tick for verified gyms and non for non verified gyms.
+* pagination: previous, next and number links all work with correct logic, if no prevous then button is disabled, similarly if no next button is also disabled.

 **GYM / Single Template.**